adrian-baumann/adrian-baumann/README.md

 ### Hi, I'm Adrian 👋
 ___
-I am a dedicated Data Analyst with a background in Physics.
+I am a dedicated Senior Data Analyst with a background in Physics.
 I am all about getting the most out of even the messiest datasets and building a smart, insightful visualization to inform (business) decisions!

 Have a look at some of my projects:
 - [A explorative analysis I have done with Mein Grundeinkommen e.V.](https://nbviewer.jupyter.org/github/adrian-baumann/basic-income-explorative-analysis/blob/master/analysis.ipynb)